LSeu-Open/AIEnhancedWork/README.md

 > [!NOTE]
 > As video generation models are still in their early stages of development, primarily driven by large companies like OpenAI with Sora or Runway with Gen3, we have limited information on how each model functions.
 >
-> For now, we can only offer a limited selection of open-source models available on Hugging Face.
+> For now, we can only offer a limited selection of models available.

 #### Image to Video Models